jcoliz/yofi/YoFi.AspNet/README.md

 ## Services

-Definitions to access cloud services other than databases
+Definitions to access cloud services other than databases.
+These will in the future get separated into either a YoFi.Services project or individual YoFi.Services.{ServiceName} projects.
+The driving force for this change will be when the Vue.Js application gets far enough along to use these services.

 ## Views